code-en-design/wp_starter/README.md

 - open terminal  and cd to the directory this script is in
 - mkdir *iamanartist* or something else...
-- change the name in composer.json
+- change the iamanartist dir-name in composer.json (3 times)
 - See https://wpackagist.org/ for more.
-- run composer install
+- run: composer install
 - cd to wp directory (iamanartist) and copy wp-config-sample.php naar wp-config.php and fill in the dbase settings:

     - cp wp-config-sample.php wp-config.php